nelariddle/Wordle/README.md

 for example if the code suggested "vents" and the clue given for that guess was Yellow/Yellow/Yellow/Gray/Green you would input 22213

-the program will then output the next best guess based on the new input givem
+the program will then output the next best guess based on the new input given